Feel more confident in your ability to manage, encourage and inspire others

 A practical and fun exercise that explores the emotional side of decision making - a kind of push-me / pull-you analysis of the journey towards a decision.

-One where they felt they were managed poorly
+One where you felt you were managed poorly

 Persuasion, Motivation and Inspiration